johnSaunders99/OF-DRM/README.md

 Once you have filled all of the information out you can close auth.json and double click on OF DRM.exe and you should be ready to start downloading videos.

 # Videos
 This scraper is aimed to download DRM videos only and nothing else.
+When a post, message, paid-post, or paid-message entry contains a non-DRM download URL the app will still save it using the same download paths; otherwise, DRM manifests will be handled through the Widevine flow.

 You will get the choice to:
 - Download None of the videos found
 - Download All of the videos found
 - Select individual videos found, you will be able to see the Post/Message Id along with DateTime of that Post/Message.

-To navigate the menu the can use the &#8593; & &#8595; arrows, to select/deselect video(s) press the `space` key and after you are happy with your selection(s) press `enter` to start downloading.
+To navigate the menu you can use the &#8593; & &#8595; arrows, to select/deselect video(s) press the `space` key and after you are happy with your selection(s) press `enter` to start downloading.

 # Config Values
 `DownloadPaidPosts`: